ikanurfitriani/Mini-Project-using-Ruby/README.md

 # Mini-Project-using-Ruby
-This repository contains the results of my mini project.
+This repository contains the results of my mini project using Ruby.

 ## Author
 [@Ika Nurfitriani](https://github.com/ikanurfitriani)